Home » Symptoms » Dog Symptoms A-Z » Loss of Shoulder Mobility in one Forelimb

 Basics and possible causes

-Another possible cause is biceps tendinitis, in which the tendon of the biceps muscle that runs over the shoulder joint is inflamed.
-This inflammation can result from overuse or a sudden injury.
+Another possible cause is biceps tendonitis, where the biceps tendon that runs over the shoulder joint is inflamed.
+This inflammation can be caused by overuse or a sudden injury.

-In rare cases, tumors or infections in the shoulder area can also affect mobility.
+In rare cases, tumors or infections in the shoulder area can also impair mobility.
 However, such causes are less common and require specialized diagnostic measures.

 Typical accompanying symptoms